 Design tip: Bow windows work beautifully with soft, flowing types of curtain bangs that follow the curve, adding a sense of continuity and elegance.
 Shorter sheer bangs or layered panels can also highlight the window’s rounded design while maintaining function.

-8. Picture windows
+8. Picture Windows: Unobstructed Views

 Design tip: Since picture windows are fixed, pairing them with elegant types of curtain bangs can add warmth and texture to the room.
 Consider floor-length drapes, layered panels, or sheer bangs to frame the view without obstructing the natural light.